 Line Loss Factor (LLF)

-– These are multipliers applied to a meter which are used to estimate the monetary losses which occur as a result of energy lost when transporting it across the network.
+– These are multipliers applied to a meter that are used to estimate the monetary losses which occur as a result of energy lost when transporting it across the network.
 As the energy is distributed across the network, some energy is lost in transmission.
-To make up for the costs which loss of product incurs, suppliers pass the charge onto consumers.
+To make up for the costs that loss of product incurs, suppliers pass the charge onto consumers.

-– This refers to the availability of commodity in a traded market.
-The higher the availability, the stronger the liquidity and so the influence once single transaction makes on the market is lower.
+– This refers to the availability of commodities in a traded market.
+The higher the availability, the stronger the liquidity and so the influence, once single transaction makes on the market, is lower.

 LNG (Liquid Natural Gas)